YourunB/Projects-Frontend-2024/typescript-essentials/index.md

   <li>Defining static properties in a class.</li>
   <li>Declaring and working with classes that extend other classes.</li>
   <li>Declaring interfaces to specify the exact form of classes.</li>
+  <li>Understanding how to use TypeScript classes to describe the shape of objects.</li>
   <li>Correct use of interfaces or classes to define the structure of an object depending on the situation.</li>
 </ul>